The Atlantic’s Great Tropical Cyclones

 While all of this was going on, the British and French navies had gathered in the Caribbean, establishing their colonial islands as a base of operations.
 The French had entered the war two years earlier on the side of the Americans, renewing their longstanding acrimony with the British.
 Indeed both sides had fought skirmishes in the Caribbean while the war raged on the American mainland.

 The Great Hurricane was likely a Cape Verde storm, forming near or not far west of the Cape Verde Islands in early October.
 This would be an incredibly rare occurrence.
-Since reliable records began in 1851, only one major hurricane has formed in the deep tropical Atlantic between the Lesser Antilles and Cape Verde after the end of September (in 1881).
+Since reliable records began in 1851, only two major hurricanes have formed in the deep tropical Atlantic between the Lesser Antilles and Cape Verde after the end of September (in 1881 and 1893).
 As it approached the Windward Islands, the storm exploded into a monster likely near Category 5 intensity and slowed to a crawl.
 That combination proved devastating.

 Barbados was first.
 The conditions progressively went downhill throughout the afternoon on October 10.
 By the time the eyewall arrived around 6pm, survivors said the wind was “so deafening that people could not hear their own voices.”
 Bark was stripped from trees, leading modern researchers to estimate that winds likely approached 200 mph, at least in gusts.
 The storm raged through the night and by dawn, the entire island had been leveled and 4,500 people were dead.